mathworks/MATLAB-Simulink-Challenge-Project-Hub/projects/Behavioral Modelling of Phase-Locked Loop using Deep Learning Techniques/README.md

 |:--:|
 | ***Figure2**: PLL simualtion in loop* |

-3. Once the training data has been collected the modeling of the selected deep learning model (CNN, RNN, GAN etc..) will be the next step using [Deep Learning Toolbox](https://www.mathworks.com/help/deeplearning/index.html?searchHighlight=deep%20learning%20toolbox&amp;s_tid=srchtitle).
+3. Once the training data has been collected the modeling of the selected deep learning model (CNN, RNN, GAN etc..) will be the next step using [Deep Learning Toolbox™](https://www.mathworks.com/help/deeplearning/index.html?searchHighlight=deep%20learning%20toolbox&amp;s_tid=srchtitle).

 | <img src=./DeepLearningModel.png width="500"  /> |
 |:--:|
 | ***Figure3**: Deep learning model* |

-4. Once the model has been trained the next step will be to test it using some test data that we can generate using our PLL model in Simulink.
+4. Once the model has been trained the next step will be to test it using some test data that we can generate using our PLL model in Simulink®.

 Project variations:
 1. Apply above steps for different mixed-signal systems like ADCs, DACs or CDRs.